Lokua/p5/README.md

 ## Development

-> TODO: move images to Git LFS!
+> IMPORTANT!
+This project uses Git LFS

 A copy of ffmpeg must be available on your PATH.